apostolos-k/ntua-hci-project/README.md

 ## Installation

 For the Google Maps functionality, enter your API key at these files:
-- `lib/models/location_service.dart` at line `8`
+- `lib/models/location_service.dart` at line 8
-- `ios/Runner/AppDelegate.swift` at line `16`
+- `ios/Runner/AppDelegate.swift` at line 16
-- `android/app/src/main/AndroidManifest.xml` at line `36`
+- `android/app/src/main/AndroidManifest.xml` at line 36

-For running the application on iOS devices, install all dependencies manually with below command in the `ios` folder, only if you have build errors when trying to run the application.
+For running the application on iOS devices, install all dependencies manually with below command in the `/ios` folder, only if you have build errors when trying to run the application.

 ```bash
   pod install